ADD CONDITION

 Postmarketing Experience

-Postmarketing experience has been gathered through voluntary reports and surveillance programs.
-Healthcare professionals and patients are encouraged to report any adverse events or concerns related to the use of the product.
-For inquiries or to report an adverse event, individuals may contact 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST.
+Adverse events have been reported voluntarily and through surveillance programs.
+Healthcare professionals and patients are encouraged to report any adverse events to the designated contact number, 1-800-245-2898, available Monday through Friday from 9 AM to 4 PM EST. This reporting facilitates ongoing monitoring and assessment of the product's safety profile.

 Patient Counseling